 7. Shavasana or Corpse Pose

 Savasana practice end of yoga sessions to relax the whole body.
-In this yoga, body posture the same as the corpse so this also called corpse pose.
+In this yoga, the body postures the same as the corpse so this is also called corpse pose.

 How To Do Shavasana or Corpse Pose